The Daisy Foundation Terms & Conditions

 At Daisy we are excited to return to in-person classes.
 The health and safety of our clients and teachers is paramount.
 We aim to balance government guidance around the safe, welcoming and nurturing ethos of our classes.
 To keep you safe, we pledge to do the following:

-- Only to deliver in-person classes and workshops with approval of our safety measures by our organisational lead and the local authority environmental health department where possible – and to ensure any and all changes to local/regional guidance measures are acted upon as a matter of urgency.
+- Only to deliver in-person classes and workshops when it is permitted in line with Government restrictions, and to ensure any and all changes to local/regional guidance measures are acted upon as a matter of urgency.

-- Only permit pre-booked clients to enter class to ensure we have the relevant contact details and updated medical questionnaire for all participants and can limit numbers to ensure social distancing measures can be honoured.
+- Only permit pre-booked clients to enter class to ensure we have the relevant contact details and updated medical questionnaire for all participants and can limit numbers to ensure any current social distancing measures can be honoured, and assist track and trace when necessary.

-- Ensure all clients are spaced 2 metres apart.
+- Ensure all clients are spaced 1 metres + apart or in some cases 2 mt.

 - Space classes out to allow for adequate cleaning between groups.